sranins/BusinessApplication-ReleaseNotes/articles/index.md

                                             </div>
                                             <div class="cardText">
                                                 <h3>In Development</h3>
 												<p>Coming in July!
-Watch this space for news about what's in the next release ​</p>
+Watch this space for news about what's in the next release. ​</p>
                                             </div>
                                         </div>
                                     </div>